ROH Women's World Championship updated tournament entrants list - Pro Wrestling Dot Net

 -Tasha Steelz

-Powell’s POV: ROH announced Steelz today at ROHWrestling.com.
-Steelz has been impressive in small doses during her past ROH appearances and in her ongoing run on the NWA on its Powerrr series.
+Powell’s POV: ROH announced Leon today at ROHWrestling.com.
 The 16-woman tournament kicks off at 2300 Arena with eight first-round matches at the Quest For The Gold event that will stream live on HonorClub.
 The Women of Honor Championship was scrapped following the departure of Kelly Klein from the company.

 The Pro Wrestling Boom Podcast with Jason Powell features Richard Holliday discussing The Dynasty faction in MLW, MJF's departure, the addition of Gino Medina, training under Paul Roma, and much more.
 Check out MLW Fusion Saturdays on beIN Sports and on the MLW YouTube Page...